MileHacker Logo

 Weather Considerations

 Monsoon season from From june To august brings heavy rainfall.
 This leads to increased risk of localized flooding.
-Typhoons from the coast can bring heavy rains and high winds during the summer months and early autumn.
+Typhoons from the coast might bring heavy rains and high winds during summer and early autumn.
 Summer temperatures frequently exceed 35°C with high humidity; stay hydrated.
 Winter can see occasional sub-zero temperatures, requiring warm layering.

 Always check the local weather forecast before and during your travel to Ganzhou for comfort.